Nothing in this article is meant to be construed as medical advice. If you have questions about your health, please consult a doctor.

 Make sure tissues are easily accessible

-Provide tissues at each station workstation to make it easier for clients to cough or sneeze into a disposable yet absorbent source.
+Provide tissues at each workstation to make it easier for clients to cough or sneeze into a disposable yet absorbent source.
 Make sure they’re available to fellow employees and customers by resting tissue boxes no more than an arm’s length away from each chair.

 Consider electronic payments

-Strongly consider using paperless, contactless, electronic methods to accept payments, instead of cold, hard cash that can easily spread germs on contact.
+Strongly consider using paperless, contactless, electronic methods to accept payments, instead of cash that can easily spread germs on contact.
 If you have Mobile Payments set up through Booksy, start asking your clients to pay for their services directly from their phone.

 Put Clients at Ease